groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/net/barcode/pdf.en.md

       content: |
         ```csharp {style=abap}
-        // Use such template to insert a barcode to a document
+        // Insert this tag into your template to generate a barcode in the final document
         // <<barcode [barcode_expression] -barcode_type>>

-        // Specify the template path
+        // Specify the template file path
         string template = "barcode_template.docx";

-        // Get data from the source
+        // Retrieve data from your source
         DataSourceInfo data
             = new DataSourceInfo(GetData(), "label");

-        // Save result document with generated barcode
+        // Save the document with the generated barcode
         DocumentAssembler asm = new DocumentAssembler();
         asm.AssembleDocument(template, "result.docx", data);
         ```